jstran9/ttran-paitest/README.md

     - Go here https://sites.google.com/a/chromium.org/chromedriver/downloads and download the latest release
     - Download the 32bit version for windows
     - Extract to C:\chromedriver_win32
-    - Set this directory to your system path
+    - Set this directory to your system path (STARTER NOTE above)
-        - setx path "%path%;C:\chromedriver_win32"
+		- In the system variable, add to the variable value, "C:\chromedriver_win32"

 7. Install GeckoDriver and add it to your path (to test with Firefox)
     - Go here https://github.com/mozilla/geckodriver/releases and download geckodriver-v0.19.1-win64.zip
     - Extract it to C:\geckodriver-v0.19.1-win64
-    - Set this directory to your system path
+    - Set this directory to your system path (STARTER NOTE above)
-        - setx path "%path%;C:\geckodriver-v0.19.1-win64"
+        - In the system variable, add to the variable value, C:\geckodriver-v0.19.1-win64"
 	- Make sure your firefox.exe can be run on your command line, "firefox" will launch firefox from your command line.
 		- If not you may get this error, Selenium::WebDriver::Error::WebDriverError: Could not find Firefox binary (os=windows).
 Make sure Firefox is installed or set the path manually with Selenium::WebDriver::Firefox::Binary.path=